subhammahanty235/bizzmq-go/readme.md

 - `ctx` (context.Context): Context for the operation
 - `queueName` (string): Name of the queue to consume from
 - `handler` (JobHandler): Function to process each message
-  - Called with the message data as a map[string]interface{}
+  - Function signature: `func(message map[string]interface{}) error`
   - Should return an error if processing fails

-Returns a cleanup function that should be called to stop consuming and any error that occurred.
+Returns a cleanup function that should be called to stop consuming, and any error that occurred.

 ### Dead Letter Queue Management

-#### `GetDeadLetterMessages(ctx context.Context, queueName string, limit int) ([]map[string]interface{}, error)`
+#### `GetDeadLetterMessages(ctx context.Context, queueName string, limit int) (string, error)`

-Retrieves messages from the dead letter queue without removing them.
+Retrieves messages from the dead letter queue as a JSON string.

 - `ctx` (context.Context): Context for the operation
-- `queueName` (string): Name of the original queue
+- `queueName` (string): Name of the DLQ to get messages from
 - `limit` (int): Maximum number of messages to retrieve (default: 100)

-Returns an array of failed message objects and any error that occurred.
+Returns a JSON string containing the messages and any error that occurred.

 #### `RetryDeadLetterMessage(ctx context.Context, queueName string, messageID string) (bool, error)`